moonstripe/introduction-to-programming-language/README.md

 ## Methodology and Policies

 This course is designed to be as asynchronous as possible.
-Videos will be livestreamed and posted on a video streaming website (platform TBD).
+Videos will be livestreamed and posted on a video streaming website ([YouTube](https://www.youtube.com/playlist?list=PL8pOUmyyjmehqEUiHzhwdus1DpePB4ylW)).
 Once the videos go live, office hours will be held for those who need specific questions answered.
 Unless students explicitly ask to not be recorded, these "office hours" will be recorded and livestreamed for the benefit of other students.

 ## Course Materials and Resources